ttytm/trilium-midnight-theme/README.md

-# midnight - Theme for Trillium Notes
+# midnight - Theme for Trilium Notes

 *Inpired by the Siyuan note taking app.
 Adapted from the styling ideas of their midnight theme.*